artsy/meta/meta/demo_days.md

 * Technical Support

 Most of the work is done before-hand in preparing the deck, and deciding what to show.
 This is the role of the slides/project coordinator.
-They need to:
+On the morning of a demo day, they need to:

 * Start the process by going to the [Sprint Kickoff][kickoff] slides
 * Make sure to find the sprint that’s just ending